microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 💰 Finance

-A big area of application for Machine learning is the finance sector.
-A lot of problems lends themselves to be modelled by and solved using ML.
+The finance sector offers many opportunities for machine learning.
+Many problems in this area lend themselves to be modeled and solved by using ML.

 ### Credit card fraud detection